What is PrEP (pre-exposure prophylaxis)?

 It is recommended all people at risk of HIV take PrEP by swallowing 1 tablet daily at approximately the same time each day.
-Cis-gendered men who have sex with men (MSM) may be able to take PrEP on-demand.
-This means taking 2 tablets together 2 – 24 hours before you have sex and 1 tablet 24 hours and then 48 hours after the first dose of 2 tablets.
+Cisgender men who have sex with men (MSM) may be able to take PrEP on-demand.
+This means taking 2 tablets together 2 – 24 hours before you have sex, 1 tablet the next day (24 hours after the first dose) and then another 1 tablet the following day (48 hours after the first dose).
 For more information, you can talk to your doctor or nurse.

 When does it start to be effective?